pvgenuchten/training-gitops-sdi/README.md

 - Paul van Genuchten works as a Data Scientist and DevOps Engineer at ISRIC - World Soil Information.
 - Tom Kralidis works as a Senior Geospatial Architect and is a long time contributor to the OSGeo and OGC ecosystem, from the meteorology domain.

+## Quarto

+[Quarto](https://quarto.org) enables html/doc generation from markdown.
+Default type is a website export, for creating doc/pptx/pdf use following approach

+- Book: Change the type of the project to `book` in quarto.yaml and run `quarto render . -t pdf` (or docx)
+- Powerpoint: run `quarto render ./slides -t pptx`

 ## Feedback / Contributions

 We are very much welcoming your ideas/comments/contributions via GitHub issues, Discussions and Pull Requests.